lucianoratamero/onyo-challenges/README.md

 #### App structure

-I decided on the approach of having only one Django project with decouples apps to facilitate testing, make it easy to reuse code and have everything in only one codebase.
+I decided on the approach of having only one Django project with decoupled apps to facilitate testing, make it easy to reuse code and have everything in only one codebase.
 The tradeoffs were the need of different settings for each kind of deployment and the need to have one big integration test that uses the [LiveServerTestCase](https://docs.djangoproject.com/en/1.9/topics/testing/tools/#django.test.LiveServerTestCase), which is usually used in acceptance/Selenium tests.

 This app structure also decouples versions of API, and only needs the reconfiguration of core urls and settings to enable use of a new version of the API.
 The tradeoff is, well, the need to reconfigure core urls and settings to use a new version :P

 #### Database structure

 Well, managing databases is always nasty.
-In this case, since all databases needed to be decoupled (and heroku does **not** like nor enable multiple databases on free plans), the configurations for development and production were really different - and most of my time was wasted trying to get everything to work on heroku.
+In this case, since all databases needed to be decoupled (and heroku does **not** like **nor** enable multiple databases on free plans), the configurations for development and production were really different - and most of my time was wasted trying to get everything to work on heroku.
 But, really, deploying something like this to Amazon would be a breeze.

-The thing is: since it was really easy to manage heroku applications using heroku toolbelt, I saw no need to make a fabfile for deployment.
-I know how to do so, but just thought that it wasn't necessary.
+The thing is: heroku is not good to deploy real apps, bit is easy do configure and deploy simple apps.
+Since it was really easy to manage heroku applications using heroku toolbelt, I saw no need to make a fabfile for deployment.
+I know how to make one, but just thought that it wasn't necessary.
 Pragmatism, man, pragmatism.

 #### Code decisions

 My first idea was to make a full-fledged DDD app, with the domain layer completely decoupled from the view/serializer/model layers; and I tried.
-The tradeoff was some confusion on the number of files and each one's responsability, and I saw that everything became more confusing each time I attempted - so, instead, I decided to make it simple.
-The only design pattern I used, and barely, was the Repository, to Ana's API, because of the need to get info from Bob and shield the view layer from the service layer.
-Beyond that, I just saw no need to complicate things.
+The tradeoff was the proliferation of files and confusion in recognizing each one's responsability, and I saw that everything became more confusing each time I attempted - so, instead, I decided to make it simple.
+The only design pattern I used, and barely, was the Repository, to Ana's API, because it needed to get info from Bob and I wanted to shield the view layer from the service layer.
+Beyond that, I saw no need to complicate things.

 ### That's all, folks!